femigolu/giles-interop-user-private-discovery/draft-giles-interop-user-private-discovery-protocol.md

 *   Eve messages Alice impersonating Bob using bob@FooService
 *   Alice needs some indicator or UI to know that bob@Threema isn't bob@FooSercice and that when bob@FooService messages, it should not be assumed that bob@FooService is bob@Threema.

+Options for solving this are:
-One way to solve this would be storing the supported services for a contact in Contacts and if a receipt receives a message from an unknown sender, to treat it as spam or otherwise untrusted from the start.
+1. Storing the supported services for a contact in Contacts and if a receipt receives a message from an unknown sender, to treat it as spam or otherwise untrusted from the start.
+2. Requiring the fully qualified username for services that rely on usernames only - e.g. bob@threema.com vs bob.

 # Privacy of resolver lookup queries